 Before we get to the 3 Rs, let’s talk about the big “L” – love.
 When you discipline your child, you need to make sure you’re approaching the process with a spirit of love.
 What does that mean?
 Well, for starters, don’t discipline out of anger.
 When you’re ready to explode, take a deep breath, say a prayer and then approach your child.
 In other words, think before you act, and have compassion.

 Disciplining should never involve personal attacks.
 Never call your children names or label them “stupid,” “lazy,” or “mean.”
 Don’t say things like, “How could you do something so dumb?”
 Never compare them to their siblings or to other children.
 Negative motivation might seem to work in the short run, but in the long run, it can have devastating effects.
 Children can eventually feel worse and worse about themselves and will either throw in the towel, “I can’t do anything right, so why even try?” – or if they do try, they’ll feel like they are never good enough.

 So, once you’ve looked into your own heart and have determined to discipline with a loving spirit, it’s time to talk about the first “R” – remove.

 The First “R” – Remove

-When trouble arises the first thing you want to do is remove your child from the situation and send them to their room.
-Removing is not timeout.
-The goal in “removing” is to let your child (and you) calm down, and give him time to think about what he’s done – in preparation for talking about it with you.
+When trouble arises, the first thing you want to do is remove your child from the situation and send them to their room.
+Removing is not time-out.
+The goal of “removing” is to let your child (and you) calm down, and give him time to think about what he’s done—in preparation for talking about it with you.
 “Remove time” should last at least five minutes.
 When you sense that your child is ready (and calmed down), that’s the time to talk.